changeworld/azure-docs.pl-pl/articles/container-registry/container-registry-tasks-reference-yaml.md

 ## <a name="cmd"></a>cmd

-`cmd` Typ kroku uruchamiała kontener.
+Typ `cmd` kroku uruchamia kontener.

 ### <a name="syntax-cmd"></a>Składnia: cmd